vryEEEzy/learning_vryeeezy/README.md

 # learning

-this is post from 18dhiraj to vryeeey repo

-We are building a rules for the new repository
+This is a test project for learning and working of git.